-It should be noted that certain Pokémon are locked and cannot be obtained Shiny, such as Starters, Legendaries, “Strong” Pokémon in the Wild Area, gifted Pokémon like Charmander, and in-game NPC trades such as Toxel; however, it’s still possible to obtain a Shiny when unlocking Fossil Pokémon.
+It should be noted that certain Pokémon are locked and cannot obtain a Shiny, such as Starters, Legendaries, “Strong” Pokémon in the Wild Area, gifted Pokémon like Charmander, and in-game NPC trades such as Toxel.
+However, it’s still possible to obtain a Shiny when unlocking Fossil Pokémon.

 How to Catch Shiny Pokémon

-Players coming to Sword and Shield after having played Let’s Go Pikachu and Eevee may be disappointed to learn Shiny Pokémon no longer appear visibly in the overworld.
-In order to determine whether or not a Pokémon is Shiny, you’ll have to first initiate a battle, at which point a sparkle effect will indicate a Shiny encounter.
+Players coming to Sword and Shield after having played Let’s Go Pikachu and Eevee may be disappointed to learn Shiny Pokémon are no longer visible in the overworld.
+To determine whether or not a Pokémon is Shiny, you’ll have first to initiate a battle, at which point a sparkle effect will indicate a Shiny encounter.

 Upon returning to the overworld, look for that same Pokémon and repeat the previous steps.
 After encountering the same Pokémon 25 times, your chances of finding a Shiny will have slightly increased.
 Note that initiating a battle with a different species at any time will reset your chain.

-This method is best used in conjunction with Sword and Shield’s built-in battle tracker, which indicates how many times you’ve encountered a specific Pokémon over the course of the game.
-This information can be found in your Pokedex by selecting the desired Pokémon and checking the area labeled “Number Battled”.
+This method is best used in conjunction with Sword and Shield’s built-in battle tracker, which indicates how many times you’ve encountered a specific Pokémon throughout the game.
+This information can be found in your Pokedex by selecting the desired Pokémon and checking the area labeled “Number Battled.”

 Depending on how many you’ve battled/defeated, your chances of finding a Shiny will be increased as well as other rare encounters outlined by this official table from Nintendo: